projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 ---
 title: Migrate a cluster from flannel to Calico
-description: Migrate an existing Kubernetes cluster with flannel networking to use Calico networking.
+description: Upgrade from legacy flannel VXLAN to Calico VXLAN.
 ---

 # About